2,6-Diaminopurine

 In August 2011, a report, based on NASA studies with meteorites found on Earth, was published suggesting 2,6-diaminopurine and related organic molecules, including the DNA and RNA components adenine and guanine, may have been formed extraterrestrially in outer space.

+Abbreviations

+In virology it is referred to as the "Z" base.
+However, "Z" refers instead to 6-amino-5-nitropyridin-2-one in the Artificially Expanded Genetic Information System (AEGIS), so context is required to differentiate.
+AEGIS refers to this base as "AminoA" instead.

+It has also been called the "D" base, but the more common interpretation of "D" is dihydrouridine.

 In viruses

 In cyanophage S-2L (Siphoviridae), diaminopurine is used instead of adenine (host evasion).
 Diaminopurine base (Z) pairs perfectly with thymine (T) as it is identical to adenine (A) but has an amine group at position 2 forming 3 intermolecular hydrogen bonds, eliminating the major difference between the two types of basepairs (weak:A-T and strong:C-G).
 This improved stability affects protein-binding interactions that rely on those differences.

 Four papers published April 2021 further describes the use and production of the Z-base.
 It is now known that: